pd4d10/hashmd/packages/bytemd/README.md

 }
 ```

-The other styles could also be overrided, see [the default style](https://github.com/bytedance/bytemd/blob/main/packages/bytemd/styles/index.scss).
+The other styles could also be overridden, see [the default style](https://github.com/bytedance/bytemd/blob/main/packages/bytemd/styles/index.scss).

 ### Viewer